tytydraco/yessleep/out/After_my_high_school_bully_died_his_ghost_kept_tormenting_me.md

 “Would you look at that?
 Guess I bit it,” he said.
 He didn’t even seem bothered, more like amused.
 “Bet you thought this was gonna be the best day of your life, huh?
 I wouldn’t bet on it, you little fucking piggy.
 Now I’m gonna be with you 24/7.
 I’m gonna watch you piss.
 I’m gonna watch you shit.
 I’m gonna watch you stuff that little piggy face.
 Welcome to the suck, fat boy.”

-I grew up in the red half of California, out in a rural section of the central valley.
-Back in 2016, when I was a senior in high school, every house but mine had a Trump/Pence sign on the front lawn and a Ford truck in the driveway.
+I grew up in the middle of nowhere, California.
 There wasn’t much to do there, and since 8th grade, Mason Gardner’s favorite hobby was making my life hell.

 At least before he died, I’d been able to escape him whenever I went home, retreating into a world of books and video games.
 After school, I’d usually try to bike home before I saw him, then plop on the couch and devour a bag of chips while I tore through old Arthur C. Clarke novels or played League of Legends.

 Now, there was no retreat.
 Mason was always there, lurking over my shoulder, whispering in my ear.